 - Dam removal can be costly and time-consuming for the owner of a dam.
 However, funding and technical support from State and Federal agencies can help make dam removal feasible.
 In some cases, members of a community may oppose dam removal out of a desire to preserve local history.
 A well-designed dam removal project can preserve aspects of the history while removing the dam in order to improve safety and river health.

-- Are there plans to remove any dams on the Charles River soon?
+- Are there plans to remove any dams on the Charles River or have any already been removed?

-- Yes, removal of the Old Mill Dam in Bellingham began this week!
+- Yes, the Old Mill Dam in Bellingham was removed in 2017.
 Removal of the Watertown Dam was recently added to the list of designated Priority Projects of the Division of Ecological Restoration at CRWA's recommendation.